Toilet Gurgling or Bubbling? Here’s What to Do

 • Repeat this motion until the clog is brought to the toilet bowl’s surface.

-Plungers are very good at dislodging light to moderate clogs, giving your toilet the chance to clear properly.
+Plungers are great for removing small to medium-sized clogs so your toilet can flush.
 Tough clogs may need a plumber’s snake if you cannot clear the clog.

 2. Use a Drain Snake to Clear the Drain

-Arm yourself with a toilet auger snake, drop the plunger (which did not do the job), and make your way to the toilet.
+Arm yourself with a toilet auger snake, drop the plunger (which did not work), and go to the toilet.
 An auger is a heavy-duty steel spring that you insert into your toilet bowl.

 Most augers are generally fitted with the following:

-• ABS drum casing with a handle extends and retracts the spring into the toilet.
+• You can use ABS drum casing with a handle that extends and retracts the spring into the toilet.

-• A drill adaptor allows you to insert your drill, making the extending and retracting process easier and supplying more power to the spring when the clog is located.
+• You can use a drill adaptor to insert your drill, making extending and retracting easier.
+It also provides more power to the spring when you locate the clog.

 Drain snakes typically range from 3-25 feet.
-However, you can rent a drain snake (40$-50$ per day from any home improvement store) of 100 feet or more.
+However, you can rent a drain snake ($40 to $50 per day from any home improvement store) of 100 feet or more.
 Remember to use this motorized version to remove your toilet from its base.

 Buy Now on Amazon